Homemade Artisan Sourdough Bread Recipe | The Woks of Life

 If you are not using any seeds, lightly flour the top of the dough.

 Sprinkle all-purpose flour (about 2 teaspoons) into your proofing basket (I use one with a cloth liner).
+Some recipes recommend using rice flour and you can use it if you have it but I found that it’s not essential.

 With your left hand lightly supporting the top of the loaf, carefully slide a dough scraper under the right side of the dough.